grafana/tempo/docs/sources/tempo/configuration/_index.md

         remote_write:
             [- <Prometheus remote write config>]

-    # This option only allows spans with start time that occur within the configured duration to be
+    # This option only allows spans with end times that occur within the configured duration to be
     # considered in metrics generation.
     # This is to filter out spans that are outdated.
     [metrics_ingestion_time_range_slack: <duration> | default = 30s]